protontypes/protonpage/content/en/services/_index.md

 A project is considered to be sustainable if it aligns with at least one of Sustainable Development Goals defined by the United Nations.

-Please write us an open application on [discourse](https://discourse.protontypes.eu/c/project-proposals-and-applications) or write privatly an email to team|at|protontypes.eu with the answer on the following questions to apply for non-profit support:
+Please write us an open application on [discourse](https://discourse.protontypes.eu/c/project-proposals-and-applications) or write privately an email to team|at|protontypes.eu with the answer on the following questions to apply for non-profit support:

 * How does your organization support sustainable technology development?
 * What is the support your organization needs?